project-chip/connectedhomeip/docs/QUICK_START.md

 ## Demo Overview

-The Matter reference implementation contains support for a number examples and platforms.
+The Matter reference implementation contains support for a number of examples and platforms.

 ## Wi-Fi Nodes